Eugénie Le Sommer: Olympique lyonnais (2010-2025)

+Toluca (since 2025)

+In the summer of 2025, Le Sommer joined Deportivo Toluca in Mexico’s Liga MX Femenil, seeking a sporting and cultural challenge different from European football.
+Her arrival was part of a broader "French revolution" at the club, which included the signing of Faustine Robert and former Lyon teammate Amandine Henry under the management of Patrice Lair.

+During the 2025 Apertura tournament, she scored eight goals in her first eight appearances, including a hat-trick against Cruz Azul in August.
+She concluded the opening tournament with thirteen goals as Toluca finished in fourth place before being eliminated in the quarter-finals of the championship playoffs.
+She began the 2026 Clausura season with a hat-trick in a 5–3 victory over Tijuana during the opening round in January.
+By 8 February 2026, Le Sommer had reached 21 goals in 23 matches for Toluca, a tally that placed her among the top five all-time leading scorers in the club's history.

 International career

 Le Sommer has earned caps with the women's under-17, under-19, and under-20 teams.
 With the under-19 team, she participated in both the 2007 and 2008 editions of the La Manga Cup, as well as both the 2007 UEFA Women's Under-19 Championship, as an underage player, and 2008 UEFA Women's Under-19 Championship, with the latter being held on home soil.
 France reached the semi-finals at the 2007 finals and were eliminated in the group stage in 2008.
 Le Sommer later featured with the under-20 team at the 2008 FIFA U-20 Women's World Cup, held in Chile.
 In the tournament, Le Sommer scored a team-leading four goals, which included a brace against Argentina in the final group stage match, which sent France through to the knockout rounds to face Nigeria.
 In the match against Nigeria, with France trailing 2–1, Le Sommer equalised in the 49th minute.
 France won 3–2 with a late goal from Nora Coton-Pélagie, but were eliminated in the next round by North Korea.
 Le Sommer was awarded the Bronze Ball as the tournament's third best player.

 On 12 February 2009, Le Sommer made her international debut in a 2–0 win over the Republic of Ireland coming on as a substitute.
 After appearing consistently with the national team, which included scoring two goals over the course of four matches at a tournament in Cyprus, Le Sommer was selected by coach Bruno Bini to play at UEFA Women's Euro 2009, despite the player not appearing with the team during the qualification process.
 During the tournament, Le Sommer played in all four matches her nation contested.
 France reached as far as the quarterfinals losing to the Netherlands 4–5 on penalties with Le Sommer converting her penalty shot.
 On 23 September 2009, Le Sommer scored her third international goal against Serbia in a 2011 FIFA Women's World Cup qualification match.